MMMbop1/REST-API-with-Spring-Boot/readme.md

 # Java Spring Boot REST API

 ## Overview
-This project is a simple REST API that demonstrates CRUD operations, basic authentication, validation, and exception handling.
+This project is a simple REST API with basic authentication, validation, and exception handling with Spring Boot framework.

 ## Admin Endpoints
 GET /admin/members – List all members